rice-solar-physics/IonPopSolver/README.md

   </tr>
 </table>

-### Installing Boost on Windows
+### Installing Boost from Source
-While the Boost libraries can be downloaded using the Cygwin package installer, building and linking has proved difficult.
+While Mac and Linux users can easily obtain the the Boost libraries from their respective package managers, Windows has no such equivalent (While Boost can be downloaded using the Cygwin package installer, building and linking has proved difficult).
 The best and simplest way for Windows users to acquire the Boost libraries is just to download the source code and build the one needed library, <tt>program_options</tt>.

 + First, download the Boost libraries tarball from [source](http://www.boost.org/users/history/version_1_55_0.html).
 Download the `.tar.gz` (we'll assume this is called `boost_1_55_0.tar.gz`) file for the Unix platform into a convenient directory `$DOWNLOADS`.